Parible/church-job-portal/README.md

 - Invite-only access with church member verification
 - Skill tagging & personalized job feeds

----

 ## 🤝 Contribution & Contact

 This project is currently deployed internally for PIWC ODK.
-If you'd like to contribute or collaborate, feel free to open an issue or contact the maintainer directly.
+If you'd like to contribute or collaborate, feel free to open an issue or contact the me directly.